samculver/SharePoint-Build-Tasks/gulp-tasks/css-extractor/README.md

     <div class="helloWorld"></div>
 ```
 - Now, whenever you use 'gulp serve' or 'gulp bundle', a css stylesheet will be extracted.
 - To view your custom stylesheet within the local SPFx workbench, you can load it using the SPCompontentLoader module.
-Here is an example of loading when developing locally:
+Here is an example:

 Edit your main TypeScript file and import the following:
 ```javascript